Abbas Saad

-Abbas Saad (عباس سعد; born 1 December 1967) is a soccer manager and former player who currently manager of National Premier Leagues NSW club Central Coast Mariners Academy.
+Abbas Saad (عباس سعد; born 1 December 1967) is a soccer manager and former player.
 Born in Lebanon, Saad played for the Australia national team.

 Club career

 Saad began his playing career in 1985 at Sydney City, before moving to Sydney Olympic.
 In 1990, he was awarded the Joe Marston Medal for the being the Player of the Match in the NSL final in which Sydney Olympic beat the Marconi Stallions 2–0.

 He then played in the Malaysian League for Johor and Singapore in the early 1990s.
 He was a key member of teams which won the League and Malaysia Cup double with both Johor in 1991 and Singapore in 1994.

 In the 1994 Malaysia Cup final, Saad scored a hat-trick in Singapore's 4–0 victory over Pahang.
+Initially offered a one year contract, Saad was offered two years on his contract after the Malaysia Cup win.

 Conviction for match-fixing in Singapore

-Shortly after the 1994 triumph, Saad was charged with match-fixing in Singapore.
+In 1995, Saad was charged with match-fixing in Singapore.
 He has always maintained he was innocent of this charge.
 During his trial, he admitted that he had been approached by his teammate Michal Váňa (a Czech player who was also charged with match-fixing but who jumped bail and left Singapore before he could be tried), who asked Saad to help him win certain matches by large margins during the 1994 season as Váňa was betting on the outcome of the games.
 However Saad stated that he had refused to help Váňa try to fix the scores of any games, and had merely told Váňa that he would try to help the Singapore team win the games by as many goals as possible as this was his job.
 Saad had not reported Váňa's requests or his knowledge that Váňa was betting on games to team officials or the authorities, but stated during his trial that he had told Váňa that he should stop betting on matches.

 In June 1995, the Singapore courts convicted Saad of match-fixing and fined him S$50,000.
-He then received a global playing ban from FIFA.
+Saad received a lifetime ban from the Football Association of Singapore (FAS) from football activities in Singapore.
+FIFA then issued a worldwide ban for Saad for life which was lifted after one year.
+Saad appealed to the FAS to lift the ban immediately after the ban but was rejected.

 Saad continues to maintain that he was innocent of match-fixing, and that he merely knew that Váňa was betting on the outcomes of matches but was not involved himself.
 Speaking about the verdict in an interview in 2009, Saad said: "(Váňa) approached me once and said 'you score goals?' and I said 'of course I score goals, I'm a striker'.
 And so that conversation was taken out of context.
 There was no money received or nothing like that.
 I don't know how they built a case, I think it was a technical thing.
 I'm not a lawyer."

+In 2009, FAS lifted Saad's ban in Singapore.